pmkroeker/hackerrank-solutions/README.md

 These are the local files I have used to complete the solutions.
 They are not fully pastable into the hackerrank solutions terminal, but most have a function that is.

+The order below is the order that I solved them, from oldest (top) to most recent (bottom).

 ## Currently Solved Solutions
 - [Camel Case](https://www.hackerrank.com/challenges/camelcase/problem)
 - [Caesar Cipher](https://www.hackerrank.com/challenges/caesar-cipher-1/problem)